Yakovlev Yak-30 (1948): History

 The Yak-30 was designed to meet a Soviet requirement for a fighter capable of Mach 0.9, and able to operate from existing unpaved airstrips.
 To meet this request required a sweptback wing.
 Yakovlev based their design on the existing Yak-25 experimental fighter, but incorporated a modified wing with a sweep of 35 degrees.

 Development

 The Yak-30 was to be very similar to the former Yak-25, with only a few changes.
 The fuselage was that of the Yak-25 but with a circular cross-section.
 The tail was as on the Yak-25 but with a one-piece rudder, and slightly enlarged horizontal surfaces.
 The three NR-23 cannon armament was retained, and the cockpit layout was unchanged.
-The wingtip tanks could not be used, as they moved the aircraft's center of gravity too far forward, so they were redesigned to fit flush under the wing, midway from the fuselage.
+The wingtip tanks could not be used, as they moved the aircraft's center of gravity too far back, so they were redesigned to fit flush under the wing, midway from the fuselage.
 The aircraft was powered by a 1,590 kgf (3,505 lbf) RD-500 turbojet.